 Max Planck Institute for Foreign and International Criminal Law

-The Max Planck Institute for Foreign and International Criminal Law in Freiburg adopts an interdisciplinary approach that combines criminal law and criminology in the interests of advancing criminal law theory and its application as a form of social control.
+The Max Planck Institute for Foreign and International Criminal Law in Freiburg adopts an interdisciplinary approach that combines criminal law, criminology and – since May 2019 – public security law in the interests of advancing criminal law theory and its application as a form of social control.
 The Department of Criminal Law therefore studies the theory of criminal law and bases its analyses primarily on a normative and comparative approach.
 The Department of Criminology uses both empirical, as well as theoretical methods to shed light on the causes and forms of criminality and the options for social control.
-Issues common to both departments include risk, hazard and prevention, globalization, internationalization and networking, and the information society and information technology.
+The Department of Public Security Law concentrates on the preventive aspects of public law.
+Issues common to all three departments include risk, hazard and prevention, globalization, internationalization and networking, and the information society and information technology.

 Phone: +49 761 7081-0